jimmyfyx/terrasentia_gazebo/README.md

 ## Notes on rostopics that can be used to formulate the reward function

-Use the following rostopic as input to the RL policy `/terrasentia/vision/keypoint_heatmap`
+Use the following rostopics as input to the RL policy `/terrasentia/vision/left/keypoint_heatmap` and '`/terrasentia/vision/right/keypoint_heatmap`

 The following rostopics can be used to define the dense reward function